 Essential oils have so many benefits for dogs and work wonders!
 It’s important to do your research, and not go essential oil crazy.
 You can very easily overdose your dog on essential oils and that would not be good for Fido!
 It’s recommended to only use essential oils for dogs on a consistent basis for two weeks and then it’s important to give your pup a nice break from them.

-Also consult a vet, and most importantly listen to your dog, watch out for signs that he/she doesn’t like the oil and monitor their behavior.
-Don’t force the essential oils on your dog.
+Ensure you always consult a vet when in doubt, and most importantly listen to your dog, watch out for signs that he/she doesn’t like the oil and monitor their behavior.